viperaproject/viperaproject.github.io/_devzone/device.md

 ---
-#title: "Adding a new device"
+title: "Adding a new device"
 image:
-  # path: /images/vPython-scripts.png
+  path: /images/category-whitespace.png
-  thumbnail: /images/Devices-thumbnail.png
+  thumbnail: /images/category-thumbnail.png
   # caption: "vPython scripts"
 ---
-# Adding a new device

 Here we will describe how to add support for new device.